Customer Grievance Redressal Policy

 • The records pertaining to customer complaints will be maintained as may be required as per the KYC/AML policy of the Bank

-• In the event of any conflict between the "Customer Grievance Redressal Policy" of the PPBL in the English language listed at https://www.paytmbank.com/Policies/Customer-Grievance-Redressal-Policy-for-Paytm-Payments-Bank and the translated version of the "Customer Grievance Redressal Policy" in concerned local language updated on PPBL website, the English version shall prevail.
+• In the event of any conflict between the "Customer Grievance Redressal Policy" of the PPBL in English language listed at https://www.paytmbank.com/Policies/Customer-Grievance-Redressal-Policy-for-Paytm-Payments-Bank and the translated version of the "Customer Grievance Redressal Policy" in concerned local language updated on PPBL website, the English version shall prevail.